 Our planet earth is a home for several living species.
 These include a wide variety of plants, animals, different types of birds, insects and a lot more.
 Each and every living species existing are composed of the cell.
 A cell is the structural and functional unit of life.
 The total number of cells present in an individual varies from one organism to the other.
 Based on the number of cells, organisms are classified into:

 - Multicellular Organisms

-They are simple, minute, single-celled organisms, made up of a single cell which existed about 3.8 million years ago.
-Bacteria, amoeba, Paramecium archaea, protozoa, unicellular algae, and unicellular fungi are the main groups of unicellular organisms.
+They are simple, minute, single-celled organisms, made up of a single cell.
+They are the oldest form of life, which existed about 3.8 million years ago.
+Bacteria, amoeba, Paramecium, archaea, protozoa, unicellular algae, and unicellular fungi are the main groups of unicellular organisms.
 These unicellular organisms are mostly invisible to the naked eye, hence, they are also referred to as microscopic organisms.
 Most of the unicellular organisms are prokaryotes.

 Some of the examples of unicellular organisms are:

 - Protozoans, Fungi, Algae ( Eukaryotic Unicellular organisms)